Movement for the Survival of the Ogoni People: Shell withdrawal

 In January 1993, the national government responded by banning public gatherings and declaring that disturbances of oil production were acts of treason.
 In spite of the ban, MOSOP went ahead with a massive public mobilization on January 4, 1993.
 The event, called the first Ogoni Day, attracted about 300,000 people in massive festivities.
 Saro-wiwa and other MOSOP leaders were arrested.
 Over the next month as the mobilization continued, a Shell employee was beaten by an Ogoni mob.
 As a security measure, Shell Petroleum Development Company withdrew its employees from Ogoniland.
 Oil extraction from the territory slowed to 10000 oilbbl/d (.5% of the national total).

-In June, 1993 the Ogoni boycotted Presidential elections.
+In June 1993, the Ogoni boycotted presidential elections.

 Ogoni-Andoni violence

-On July 9 At least 60 Ogoni people are killed, allegedly by Andoni, when arriving back from the Cameroon Republic by boat.
-This "incident" marks the beginning of Ogoni-Andoni violence.
-August 5 – Kaa is the first village attacked in the Andoni-Ogoni conflict, resulting in 33 deaths and 8,000 refugees.
-Over the coming months, similar incidents occur in over 20 other villages.
+On July 9, at least 60 Ogoni people were killed, allegedly by Andoni, when arriving back from the Cameroon Republic by boat.
+This "incident" marked the beginning of Ogoni-Andoni violence.
+On August 5, Kaa became the first village attacked in the Andoni-Ogoni conflict, resulting in 33 deaths and 8,000 refugees.
+Over the coming months, similar incidents occurted in over 20 other villages.
 MOSOP accuses Shell of being behind the Andoni-Ogoni violence.